-As part of the current lockdown, the government has advised us not to leave our houses for things other than getting food, health reasons or work (if you cannot work from home).
+As part of the current lockdown, the UK government has advised us not to leave our houses for things other than getting food, health reasons or work, if you cannot work from home.
 In addition to this, those of us who are not self-isolating are able to enjoy a daily form of exercise outdoors.

-Although we should be careful to keep at least 2 metres apart from anyone outside our household when we are out, making an effort to visit a local open green space for our daily exercise can have healing benefits on our physical and mental health.
-Nature helps improve our overall mood and reduces stress and anxiety levels (1).
-It also provides long-term benefits, including reducing the risk of developing chronic illnesses such as cardiovascular disease, diabetes and obesity (2).
+Although we should keep at least two metres apart from anyone outside our household, making an effort to visit a local open green space for our daily exercise can have healing benefits on our physical and mental health.
+Nature helps improve our overall mood and reduces stress and anxiety levels .
+It also provides long-term benefits, including reducing the risk of developing chronic illnesses such as cardiovascular disease, diabetes and obesity .

 Why this matters

-NHS Forest has been promoting green spaces for good health and wellbeing for over 10 years.
+The NHS Forest has been promoting green spaces for good health and wellbeing for over 10 years.
 We trust the scientific evidence that shows the importance of interacting with nature.
-In terms of health benefits, when we are exposed to green spaces, plants and trees, our bodies feel much calmer (4).
-This happens because nature has a very different effect on our brains when compared to built urban environments (4).
-Connecting to nature causes our stress hormones to decrease, our brains are able to relax and take a much-needed break and we are able to think better (1).
+In terms of health benefits, when we are exposed to green spaces, plants and trees, our bodies feel much calmer .
+This happens because nature has a very different effect on our brains when compared to built urban environments .
+Connecting to nature causes our stress hormones to decrease, our brains are able to relax and take a much-needed break and we are able to think better .

-Although it is hard to pinpoint which aspects of nature provide so many benefits, making an effort to engage with nature is without question beneficial; especially right now as many of us may be experiencing increased levels of stress and anxiety in the pandemic.
+Although it is hard to pinpoint which aspects of nature provide so many benefits, making an effort to engage with nature is without question beneficial; especially at a time when many of us may be experiencing increased levels of stress and anxiety due to the pandemic.

 Taking advantage of our daily outdoor exercise

 There are many resources that can help us feel connected to nature and learn more about our surrounding natural environments during our daily outings.
-The Woodland Trust, for example, provides a variety of tree identification guides online.
-This includes an A-Z British tree guide with pictures and videos showing what trees look like throughout the year.
+The Woodland Trust, for example, provides a variety of online tree identification guides.
+These include an A-Z of British trees, with pictures and videos showing what trees look like throughout the year.
 It also teaches us about their history and uses.

-The Royal Society for the Protection of Birds (RSPB) offers an online guide to identifying birds common to the UK.
-This guide includes recordings of bird songs and information on what different species prefer to eat.
+The Royal Society for the Protection of Birds (RSPB) offers an online guide to identifying birds common to the UK, with recordings of bird songs and information on what different species prefer to eat.
 This is a great resource for getting to know the birds near our homes.
 Why not build a homemade bird feeder with their favourite seeds?
 Check out this one made with leftover loo rolls!

 We can also take advantage of this time outside to simply take notice of nature.
-Research shows that paying attention to nature (versus urban built environments) can benefit our wellbeing and improve our quality of life, these benefits are particularly marked for adults with mental health difficulties (6).
-Research to identify Five Ways to Wellbeing also highlights that taking notice of our surroundings, savouring the moment and paying attention to how we feel plays a major role in our wellbeing.
-There are apps, such as the Go Jauntly App, that help us share with others pictures of the beautiful natural elements we have spotted during our daily outings.
-This app is used by thousands all over the UK to create different walking routes which display pictures people have taken along the way.
+Research shows that paying attention to nature (versus urban built environments) can benefit our wellbeing and improve our quality of life, these benefits are particularly marked for adults with mental health difficulties .
+The New Economics Foundation's Five Ways to Wellbeing also highlights that taking notice of our surroundings, savouring the moment and paying attention to how we feel plays a major role in our wellbeing.
+There are apps, such as Go Jauntly, that help us share pictures of the beautiful natural elements we have spotted during our daily outings.
+This app has been used by thousands all over the UK to create different walking routes, displaying pictures people have taken along the way.

 Staying at home: how do I experience nature?